iturdikulov/notes/finance.md

 ---
-title: Finance
 date: 2023-03-06
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Finance

 > Finance is a study which figures out how people, businesses and groups make
 > and use money.
 It can mean: